EiffelWebFramework/ewf_examples/workbook/basics/basics.md

 end
 ```

-So a basic EWF service inherit from WSF_DEFAULT_SERVICE (there are other options see [?]).
+So a basic EWF service inherit from **WSF_DEFAULT_SERVICE** (there are other options see [?]).
-And then you just need to implement the `execute' feature, get data from the request `req' and write the response in `res'
+And then you just need to implement the *execute feature*, get data from the request *req* and write the response in *res*

-The WSF_REQUEST lets you get at all of the incoming data; the class has features by which you can find out about information
+The **WSF_REQUEST** lets you get at all of the incoming data; the class has features by which you can find out about information
 such as request method, form data, query parameters, HTTP request headers, and the client’s hostname.
-The WSF_RESPONSE lets you specify response information such as HTTP status codes (10x,20x, 30x, 40x, and 50x) and response headers (Content-Type,Content-Length, etc.).
+The **WSF_RESPONSE** lets you specify response information such as HTTP status codes (10x,20x, 30x, 40x, and 50x) and response headers (Content-Type,Content-Length, etc.).